15% off £30 OR 20% off £40

 A moisturising and nourishing shampoo and conditioner combo like Sukin Hydrating Shampoo and Hydrating Conditioner to keep your hair looking its natural best.

-Then, when choosing a product to make it wavy, choose a thick product with more hold that can work with your abundance of hair, like Shrub Curl Defining Cream.
+Then, when choosing a product to make it wavy, choose a thick product with more hold that can work with your abundance of hair, like Curl Defining Cream.

 Apply it to damp hair before scrunching it up or putting it into braids, etc.